umutsaydam/ColorAnalysisByObjects/README.md

 # Color Analysis By Objects

 **Note**
-> The app is still in beta.
+> The app is still in beta and There is a stage to finish (identify data by classifying because accurate detection rate will increase).
 If you use this app, you will need the database.
 I can share with you because I gues I will not deal with this project anymore.
-Contact me umutsaydam24@gmail.com
+Contact me umutsaydam24@gmail.com.
+Before starting this project, I had no idea how to do this, but when I started the project, everything became clear.
+The make a long story, Just Do It !

 <h3><a href="#user-content-amac">TR</a></h3>